 Mark, want to share the URL of your site so we can have a look?
 Very difficult to see what’s going on otherwise.
 How many visitors, where are they (I see you’re in London, Ontario), what sort of hosting plan did you sign up for at GoDaddy (and how much do you lose if you just abandon it) etc. etc.?
 My personal fave for really decent shared hosting is Crocweb – they’re Canadian, servers in Montreal, and have Litespeed.
 Got a whole lot of my clients in Ontario and the US northeast hosted there.
 Great support, speeds, etc.

-I recommend moving your site to a better host asap, check this out best WordPress hosting reddit.
+I recommend moving your site to a better host asap, check this post on reddit: Best web hosting.
 This is only going to be the tip of the iceberg when it comes to trouble GoDaddy will cause.
 You will probably save money in the long run.

 They are just trying to avoid responsibility.
 I’ve had many clients on GoDaddy and the first thing I do is disable their CDN, I suggest you do the same.